 Age-Friendly University

-Wayne State University has been designated as an Age-Friendly University (AFU), yet another important step toward ensuring inclusivity excellence campus-wide.
+Wayne State University has been designated as an Age-Friendly University (AFU).
 AFU global network adresses the fastest growing segment of our population and calls for new opportunities and innovation in teaching, research, and community engagement.

 Tell Us About Your Efforts